 We are a clinical-stage biopharmaceutical company focused on developing and commercializing innovative therapies for women's health and endocrine diseases.
 Our goal is to be the leading global biopharmaceutical company focused on women's health and endocrine diseases in areas of high unmet medical need.
 Our lead product candidate is relugolix, an oral, once-daily, small molecule that acts as a gonadotropin-releasing hormone, or GnRH, receptor antagonist.
 We are advancing relugolix for the treatment of heavy menstrual bleeding associated with uterine fibroids, endometriosis-associated pain and advanced prostate cancer.
 In addition, we are developing MVT-602, an oligopeptide kisspeptin agonist, for the treatment of female infertility as part of the hormonal preparation used in assisted reproduction.
-Both relugolix and MVT-602 are licensed to us by Takeda.
+Both relugolix and MVT-602 were licensed to us by Takeda.

 We were incorporated in February 2016 and our operations to date have been limited to organizing and staffing our company, raising capital, acquiring the rights to relugolix and MVT-602, and preparing for and advancing the clinical development of our product candidates.
 To date, we have not generated any revenue.
+We have never been profitable, have incurred net losses in each period since inception and do not anticipate that we will achieve profitability in the near term.
+We expect our net losses and negative cash flows to increase as we continue the clinical development of, and seek regulatory approval for, our product candidates.

 In November 2016, we completed our initial public offering, or IPO, in which we raised net proceeds of approximately \$200.0 million.
-As of June 30, 2017 and March 31, 2017, we had an accumulated deficit of \$108.5 million and \$85.1 million, respectively.
-For the three months ended June 30, 2017 and 2016, we recorded net losses of \$23.3 million and \$19.0 million, respectively.
+As of September 30, 2017, and March 31, 2017, we had an accumulated deficit of \$138.4 million and \$85.1 million, respectively.
+We recorded net losses of \$29.9 million and \$34.7 million for the three months ended September 30, 2017 and 2016, respectively, and net losses of \$53.2 million and \$53.7 million for the six months ended September 30, 2017 and 2016, respectively.
 We have determined that we have one operating and reporting segment.